hzFishy/UnrealNotes/content/Unreal Engine/Extra/Learn/Unreal Engine learning speedrun.md

 >
 > **This means that for all paths you should use the Return node**

-For event dispatchers, it's a bit special, in blueprints it's called `Event Dispatchers` but it's known in programming as delegates.
+For **event dispatchers**, it's a bit special, in blueprints it's called `Event Dispatchers` but it's known in programming as delegates.
 See a delegate like a special event that you can "call"  (known as broadcast) and "bind to" (known as subscribe).
 It's very useful if you want to send an event to anyone interested in it.
 Delegates are **instance dependent** (you subscribe to a delegate of a object instance), they can have multiple inputs and can't return anything.